-- 45% Class Participation & Daily Polls

-- 15% Individual Idea Paper

-- 40% Team Project Pitch Deck and Presentation
+- 45% Class Participation & Discussion Boards - 15% Individual Idea Paper - 40% Team Project Pitch Deck and Presentation

 All work should reflect a high level of effort and quality, and assignments that meet these expectations will be graded as "acceptable."
 Assignments that exceed expectations by demonstrating an insightful analysis of key issues, an exceptional understanding and application of course concepts, and thoughtful answers and recommendations will be graded up.
 Assignments that are superficial, fail to accurately apply course concepts, and demonstrate a lack of care and effort will be graded down.
+Questions about assignment grades must be made within one week of release of scores.